Constructive-Codes/CPro1/CPro1/README.md

 - Access to a suitable large language model (LLM).
 This can be either:
   - API access, with an API key from one of these providers: OpenAI, Anthropic, Mistral, DeepSeek, DeepInfra.
   - Or a local model, using Ollama.
 Note CPro1 makes a lot of LLM calls, so you'll probably want a good GPU that runs your local model quickly.
-  - Reasoning models: CPro1 currently works with OpenAI reasoning models (o3-mini, o4-mini, etc.); DeepSeek R1 via DeepSeek's API; and local R1, Qwen3, and QwQ models via Ollama.
+- If you want to use reasoning models: CPro1 currently works with OpenAI reasoning models (o3-mini, o4-mini, etc.); DeepSeek R1 via DeepSeek's API; and local R1, Qwen3, and QwQ models via Ollama.
 - A system running Linux (experiments in the papers used Ubuntu 24.04)
   - At least 16 cores with 32 threads, and 128GB memory, to run the experiments as they were run in the papers.
   - Smaller systems can also work with appropriate configuration (see section "More configuration options" below)